-Report: Seahawks sign offensive lineman Tyrus Thompson in wake of injury to George Fant
+Seahawks agree to sign offensive lineman Tyrus Thompson in wake of injury to George Fant

-The Seahawks on Sunday reportedly signed free agent Tyrus Thompson as depth at left tackle in the wake of a season-ending injury to George Fant.
+The Seahawks on Sunday agreed to terms with free agent Tyrus Thompson as depth at left tackle in the wake of a season-ending injury to George Fant.

-The Seahawks have reportedly made their first personnel move in the wake of a season-ending injury to left tackle George Fant on Friday, signing free agent Tyrus Thompson, according to a report from Aaron Wilson of the Houston Chronicle.
+The Seahawks have made their first personnel move in the wake of a season-ending injury to left tackle George Fant on Friday, coming to terms with free agent offensive lineman Tyrus Thompson.

+The signing — first reported by Aaron Wilson of the Houston Chronicle and the National Football Post — is expected to be made official Monday.

 The 6-5, 330-pound Thompson started 26 games at left tackle at Oklahoma before being taken in the fifth round of the 2015 draft by Minnesota.
 Thompson, though, did not stick with the Vikings and has been with four other teams since, most recently with Carolina, which waived him last week.
 He has yet to appear in an NFL regular season games.